silverchaselive/silverchaselive.github.io/_pages/schedule.md

 title: Schedule
 ---

-Party Club streams happen on the same day as Thematic Thursday.
+Party Club streams happen on a Thursday.
 I'll announce the day and time in advance.

 ## Next stream
 Date: Thursday, {{ site.date }}